History of Suresnes: First mention of Suresnes

 Church of the Abbey of Saint-Germain-des-Prés, owner of the lands of Suresnes for almost a millennium.

 In October 1885, during the construction of a section of the railway line from Moulineaux to Suresnes, earth workers unearthed fifteen plaster coffins with funerary furnishings, part of an ancient Frankish-Pagan cemetery.
 Around 1900, at the same time as the above-mentioned find in rue Pierre-Dupont, two coffins were discovered, probably dating from the end of the 5th century.
 According to René Sordes, it is therefore possible that Mont Valérien was once occupied by a Frankish military post designed to keep watch over the Seine valley.

 To appease them, King Clovis and his successors tended to give the other Frankish chieftains estates far from the capital, reserving those around Paris for the less turbulent ecclesiastics who restored a certain temporal order.
 The estate of Rueil-Malmaison and its outbuildings (on which Clovis had had a church built at Saint Geneviève's request, and where she was initially buried), on which the Gennevilliers peninsula certainly depended, was thus donated on March 27, 875 by King Charles II the Bald to the Abbey of Saint-Denis.
-However, the troubles caused by Norman incursions and the weakness of the abbots in the 9th and 10th centuries undermined the authority of the religious institution over these lands and led to usurpations.
+However, the troubles caused by Norman incursions and the weakness of the abbots in the 9th and 10th centuries undermined the religious institution's authority over these lands, leading to usurpations.
 In the 10th century, what remained of the estate was given to the powerful abbey of Saint-Germain-des-Prés.
 The territory on which Suresnes is located was therefore subject to the great Parisian abbeys even before its birth.
 Each of the villages in the western part of Paris, however, had a modest and essentially rural dimension, with Nanterre retaining only relative supremacy over them.

 For René Sordes, it was at the turn of the 9th and 10th centuries that Suresnes “entered the history books.”
 Indeed, in 884, Carloman donated vast estates to the abbey of Saint-Leufroy (Normandy), which his grandfather, Charles le Chauve, had already promised them.
-This donation includes “Surisna [Suresnes] in its entirety,” the first historical mention of the village.
+This donation includes "Surisna [Suresnes] in its entirety", the first historical mention of the village.
 However, continued Viking invasions at the end of the century led the monks to flee to the Parisian abbey of Saint-Germain-des-Prés.
 After being admitted to their community, the abbey of Saint-Leufroy de facto disappeared, rendering Carloman's donation moot.
 Robert, the brother of Count Eudes of Paris, then obtained from King Charles III the Simple (who owed him his crown) the charter of May 14, 918, which, repeating the terms of Carloman's donation, formalized the transfer of the estate to Saint-Germain-des-Prés.